-Megan’s Favorite Oatmeal Cookies from Megan’s Sweet Life are definitely one of my new favorites.
+Megan’s Favorite Oatmeal Cookies from my friend Megan are definitely one of my new favorites.
 Megan, who recently moved to Texas, was kind enough to try my marble cake, so in turn I made one of her recipes.
 Thanks to Megan, I my family has a new favorite, too!
 Or at least I do.

 These oatmeal cookies are about 4 inches in diameter, 3/4 inch thick, chewy, loaded with raisins and sturdy enough to wrap individually and give as gifts or sell at bake sales.
 Another good thing about the recipe is that you can make 12 mounds of dough, freeze them and bake as needed.
 Your chances of getting nice, thick, cookies are better if you chill the dough, but I will admit that the cookies in the photo were baked with dough that I didn’t take the time to chill and were still great.
 If you don’t have time to chill the dough, use cold butter and whip it until soft, and make sure you use a good brand.
 I find cookies spread less when I use organic butter, European style (Central Market’s house brand, in this case), or Land o’ Lakes.

 By the way, here’s a link to my other favorite “jumbo” type oatmeal cookies.
 The cookies on the link are a less oaty, slightly sweeter and denser.
 The recipe here is lighter textured.

 Megan’s Favorite Oatmeal Cookies

 - 1 tsp baking soda

 - 1/2 teaspoon salt

 - 2 large eggs

 - 1 tsp vanilla